Careers for Graduates with BS & PhD Physics Degree

-The sites GradSchools.com, GradschoolShopper.com, and TIPTOP for PhD studentships offer useful resources for prospective graduate students in physics and related fields.
+The sites GradSchools.com, GradschoolShopper.com, TIPTOP for PhD studentships, and Student's Guide to Choosing a Graduate Program offer useful resources for prospective graduate students in physics and related fields.
 Also, check out monster.com and careerjet.com for up-to-date listings of jobs requiring educational accomplishments ranging from undergraduate physics degrees to a PhD physics degree.
 (Conduct a job search using the keyword "Physics".)

 Another good site is Academic Careers Online, which includes faculty, teacher, research, post doc, adjunct, library, administrative and senior management positions at (community) colleges, universities, research institutes, and schools around the world.
 There is no charge for applicant services.
 You can: (1) Search current job openings (new ones are added daily), (2) Post your resume for employers to review, and/or (3) Receive e-mail alerts when matching jobs are posted.

 Another useful site that provides both general information and job listings is Physics Degree Jobs.

 Finally, you might find your next job or hire at jobs.physicstoday.org.
 Hundreds of new science, engineering, and computing jobs are posted on this site each month.